-Summer gardens are a joy but building sun-blocking structures of shade cloth and framing is a chore.
+Summer gardens are a joy but building sun-blocking structures of shade cloth and framing can be a chore.

 Today I will describe a shade structure that is easy to install and dismantle, made of parts you can buy locally, and fits over narrow garden beds of any length.